 While many of us who have sat in our idling vehicles at any of the sets of lights on Putney Road might look forward to the roundabouts, the main reason for their installation would be to reduce accidents that result in injuries.
-Because there would be a median between the north and south bound lanes, there would be no more accidents from left-hand turns and rear-enders would also be eliminated.

 While we hear many complaints about the Exit 3 roundabout (or more often about drivers who don’t know how to navigate through it), the truth is it’s much safer than the set of traffic lights that used to be there.

 Before the roundabout, there were a number of fatalities there, but since the roundabout was installed, there have only been fender benders and none have resulted in injuries.

 Though many people who don’t frequent the north end of town may not see the utility of this particular redesign, those of us who live or work on this section of road or who travel it regularly can’t have it happen soon enough.

 Yes, there are still some unresolved questions, such as how to deal with the hassles of construction, the impact on certain businesses along the road that might lose parking spaces, crosswalk placement, utility relocation, stormwater management and how enhanced traffic flow might affect the side roads along Putney Road just south of the Veterans Memorial Bridge.